bhj/KaraokeEternal/README.md

 ### Install and run the server ###

-Requires [Node.js 8 or later](https://nodejs.org/en/) or later running on Mac, Windows, Linux or whatever else Node.js and SQLite will work on.
+Requires [Node.js 8](https://nodejs.org/en/) or later on Mac, Windows, Linux or whatever else Node.js, SQLite and bcrypt will work on.

 *These steps must be performed on the system that will run the Karaoke Forever server.*